10 Best Upper Body Exercises For Basketball (2023)

 And functionality doesn’t mean standing on one leg on a balance ball doing a single-arm cable press while juggling tennis balls.
 What it does mean is utilizing total body compound movements whenever possible to develop power and strength.

-In this article, I will be sharing my 10 favorite upper body exercises for basketball, why I like each one and instructions on how to do them.
+I’ve been working with elite athletes for over 20 years, and in this article, I will be sharing my 10 favorite upper body exercises for basketball, why I like each one and instructions on how to do them.

 Basketball Upper Body Exercises